Russia's Nuclear Cruise Missile Is Struggling To Take Off, Imagery Suggests

 Russia tested the missile in its old nuclear weapons testing ground, a chain of barren islands known as Novaya Zemlya.
 During much of the year, "it's just covered in ice in the satellite images," says Anne Pellegrino, a research associate at the Middlebury Institute.
 "It's actually quite beautiful when you look at it."

 Pellegrino, Lewis and colleagues used photos from Putin's speech to locate the precise site of the launch.
 They then observed the area using commercial satellites from the company Planet.
 Combined with ship-tracking data, the team was able to watch as the missile site was being decommissioned in July and August.
-They also saw that ships, including one used to handle nuclear fuel, in the same area where the cruise missile likely went down.
+They also saw ships, including one used to handle nuclear fuel, in the same area where the cruise missile likely went down.

 The evidence is circumstantial, but it's enough to make Pellegrino believe the missile test was a bust.
 "I think that it was a spectacular failure and fell into the ocean," she says.